christianotieno/christianotieno/README.md

 # Hi there, my name is Christian Otieno.

-## I am a Full-Stack Web Developer, Technical Writer & Mentor
+## I am a Full-Stack Developer, Technical Writer & Mentor

 I am currently open to new full-stack development opportunities.